 Summary:

-This trial is investigating the safety and effectiveness of SAR445514 for the treatment of relapsed and/or refractory myeloma or AL amyloidosis.
+This trial is comparing investigating the safety and effectiveness of two versions of the bispecific antibody drug, teclistamab (Tecvayli®) when used as monotherapy (on its own), for the treatment of relapsed and/or refractory myeloma patients.

 Locations